VieiraGabs/Interacode/README.md

 # Interacode

-Teach other is a private lesson scheduling service for college students.

-This was the final project from an University class called "Projeto Transversal 1" (University of Brasília - Network Engineering)

 ## How to run this website

 - Create your own **.env.local** file based on **.env.example** (Create a mongoDB instance on MongoDB Atlas or docker container and paste the database url on **.env.local**, and also create an account on auth0 and paste he AUTH0 variables).